samooth/spacecore-id-encoding/README.md

 #### `isValid(any)`

-Returns a boolean indicating whether the key is a valid hypercore key (meaning that it can be decoded/normalised).
+Returns a boolean indicating whether the key is a valid spacecore key (meaning that it can be decoded/normalised).

 ## License